 There were only a handful of people sandboarding, the majority were just hiking (?
 I guess you would call it that!), both adults and children were equally enjoying running down the dunes, reaching the bottom and then questioning how they were going to walk back up again!

 We sandboarded down one dune heading towards Silver Lake, where my other half went for a (freezing cold) swim.
 I passed on this knowing that if I fell over afterwards while boarding I would be covered head to toe in sand!

 A small section of the dunes is closed to the public.
 There are concerns that the dunes are getting closer to the houses on the edge of the State Park.
 They are hoping that by keeping people off a section that’s closest, it’ll stop the sand sliding onto the private properties.
 (Picture above, the fence divides the public and private areas)

 Not only are the dunes awesome, I also fell in love with Silver Lake!
-It’s a typical tourist town but I loved it!
+It’s a typical tourist town but I love it!
 There are several camp grounds, hotels, independent restaurants, beach shops, go karts, mini golf and a Soaring Eagle zip line, giving you plenty of options for things to do in Silver Lake!
-There’s a free car park (with real toilets!) along Silver Lake, with a small beach and a playground, this is where we parked to walk into town!
+There’s a free car park (with real toilets!) along Silver Lake, with a small beach and a playground, this is where we parked to walk into town.